turingschool/backend-curriculum-site/module1/lessons/test_driven_development.md

 ### Wrap Up

+* Why is a thorough test suite important to have?
 * How does letting tests drive your development lead you to stronger code?
 * What tradeoffs do you face when working with unit vs integration tests?